CyberBashForce/Networking-Tools/README.md

 # NetworkToolsPowerShell
-This Repository Contains networking tools that can be executed in Windows.
+This Repository Contains networking tools that can be executed in Windows Operating System.